-Description of Medical ServicePurified human A1-PI for therapy in adults with congenital deficiency of alpha-1 antitrypsin and with clinically significant lung disease and are receiving best supportive care for chronic obstructive pulmonary disease (COPD).
+Description of Medical ServicePurified human A1-PI for the treatment of adults with congenital deficiency of alpha1-proteinase inhibitor, who have clinically significant lung disease and are receiving best supportive care for chronic obstructive pulmonary disease (COPD).

-Description of Medical ConditionAlpha1-proteinase inhibitor (A1-PI) deficiency, also known as alpha1-antitrypsin deficiency, is a rare hereditary disorder characterised by low blood serum concentration of A1-PI, predisposing patients to COPD, characterised by panacinar emphysema.
+Description of Medical ConditionAlpha1-proteinase inhibitor (A1-PI) deficiency, also known as alpha1-antitrypsin deficiency, is a rare hereditary disorder, characterised by low blood serum concentration of A1-PI, predisposing patients to COPD, characterised by panacinar emphysema.

 A1-PI deficiency results when the liver produces an abnormally low and insufficient level of serum A1-PI.
 Severe deficiency results in the inability to maintain an appropriate anti-proteinase defence, subjecting the individual to life-long and progressive loss of lung tissue.

-Extra-pulmonary manifestations include different types of liver disease (including cirrhosis, hepatitis, and hepatoma), necrotizing panniculitis, systemic vasculitis, and other inflammatory and neoplastic diseases.
+Extra-pulmonary manifestations include different types of liver disease (including cirrhosis, hepatitis and hepatoma), necrotizing panniculitis, systemic vasculitis, and other inflammatory and neoplastic diseases.

-The progression of lung disease is typically slow with symptoms often appearing within the fourth or fifth decade of life with a delay of 7 to 10 years before appropriate diagnosis.
+The progression of lung disease is typically slow, with symptoms often appearing within the fourth or fifth decade of life, with a delay of 7 to 10 years before appropriate diagnosis.
 Natural history studies have indicated that severe A1-PI leads to considerably reduced life expectancy, and that emphysema and liver disease are the most common causes of death.